insert-coin/CloudyGamePlugin/README.md

 Module for broadcasting the video stream.

-## Setup
-- We assume that the CloudyGamePlugin has been successfully installed.
-If not, please read the setup instructions at the top of this readme.

 ## Usage

 Open streams (in VLC, the Thin Client, or other media players) using the following addresses: